Liu Chen (physicist): Early life and education

-Chen was born in 1946 in Hangzhou, with his ancestral home in Yuyao.
+Chen was born in 1946 in Hangzhou, China, to a family whose ancestral home is in Yuyao.
 Chen's ancestral family name is Huang (黃).
-He is a descendant of Cheng-liang Huang (黃澄量), founder of the Five-Osmanthus Building (五桂樓) library, and the prominent philosopher Zongxi Huang (黃宗羲).
-His great-grandfather, Cheng-yi Huang (黃承乙) was the mayor of Taiwan County (now Taichung City) during the Guangxu period of the Qing dynasty.
+He is a descendant of the philosopher Zongxi Huang (黃宗羲).
+His great-grandfather, Cheng-yi Huang (黃承乙) was the mayor of Taiwan County (now Taichung City) during the Qing reign of the Guangxu Emperor.

 In 1950, after the Kuomintang defeat in the Chinese Civil War, Chen left mainland China during the Great Retreat with his mother, Shyue Yan King Chen (金學言; 1916–2006), and three siblings.
 They joined his father, Lee Chen (陳禮; 1913–2003), at the Tiu Keng Leng refugee camp in Hong Kong, where he began his education.
 The Chen family then moved to Taiwan in 1951.

 After graduating from the Affiliated Senior High School of National Taiwan Normal University in 1962, Chen attended National Taiwan University, earning his bachelor's degree in 1966.
 He then left Taiwan in 1967 to complete graduate studies in the United States.
 He earned a Master of Science (M.S.) from Washington State University, Pullman, in 1969, and his Ph.D. from the University of California, Berkeley, in 1972.
 His doctoral dissertation, completed under Charles K. Birdsall, was titled, "I. Heating of Magnetized Plasmas by Large-Amplitude Electric Field.
 II.
 Reduction of the Grid Effects in Simulation Plasmas."